 Title of employee

 This aspect details the description of the employee’s job details.
-This includes his duties and level on the work cadre.
+This includes his duties and level of work.

 Branch Manager at KFC, Colorado.